codingplanets/Overload-DoS/README.md

 # Overload-DoS
-Overload is a denial of service (DDoS) program.
-# Overload-DoS

 This a very powerful denial of service (DDoS) program.
 It is very efficient and portable, it is stable and useful for stress-testing companies, it currently has three attack methods.
 1) SYN/ICMP with 6 flags including fin, syn, rst, ack, psh and urg.
 2) Slowloris/SLOW uses sock.connect to attack.
 3) Request/Requester uses httplib to attack
 ## Getting Started